 Which are the best PS4 game and accessory deals?

-With the PS5 looking like it won’t be out before the end of the year, there’s a lot of time to fill with your current console and loads of games to get your hands on.
+With the rumoured PS5 games looking like they won’t be out before the end of the year, there’s a lot of time to fill with your current console and loads of games to get your hands on.
+Plus, here’s where to buy PS4 and PS4 consoles now.

 Star Wars Jedi Fallen Order